Perturbative Color Correlations in Double Parton Scattering: Numerics

-We now turn to compute $_{\left[1\right]}^{\alpha}\overline{D}_{h}^{AB}$, which was defined by (\ref{eq:D 1-2}), and through it $R^{\alpha}$, as defined in (\ref{eq:Ralpha}).
-In order to make the computation we need first to express all the components of (\ref{eq:D 1-2}) in a way that can be numerically computable.
-For $\phantom{}^{\alpha}\overline{S}_{A}$ the non-singlet Sudakov factor defined in (\ref{eq:Sudakov}) we'll use the doubly logarithmic expression given in \citep{Dokshitzer1980}:
+In order to make the computation we need first to express all the components of (\ref{eq:D 1-2}) in a way that can be numerically computable. $\phantom{}^{\alpha}\overline{S}_{A}$ can be computed numerically using (\ref{eq:Sudakov}) and the regularization (\ref{eq:reg}).

-Here we have fixed the argument of $\alpha$ to be between $k^{2}$ and $Q^{2}$ as there is an ambiguity in the original paper, this expression is numerically very similar to the one given in \citep{Bassetto1983}. $\widetilde{D}$ that were defined by (\ref{eq:Sudakov split}) have no close expression to use but we explained in section \ref{subsec:Color-Non-Singlet-Solutions} how they can be numerically evaluated.
+$\widetilde{D}$ that were defined by (\ref{eq:Sudakov split}) have no close expression to use but we explained in section \ref{subsec:Color-Non-Singlet-Solutions} how they can be numerically evaluated.
 For $G^{A}$ the single parton distribution we use the expressions given in \citep{Gluck1995} and we remember to take the $z_{1}$ and $z_{2}$ integrals in (\ref{eq:D 1-2}) according to the prescription given in section \ref{subsec:Regularization}.

 Eq. (\ref{eq:D 1-2}) has an interesting property: since the lower momentum in the suppression factor $\overline{S}$ is $k^{2}$ and not $Q_{0}^{2}$, and $k^{2}$ ranges all the way up to $Q^{2}=min\left(Q_{1}^{2},Q_{2}^{2}\right)$, the phase space gets larger for larger $Q^{2}$.
 So we expect $\left|_{\left[1\right]}^{\alpha}\overline{D}_{h}^{CB}\right|$ to moderately grow with\textbf{ $Q$,} this statement is in direct contrast to the regular color non-singlet $2\rightarrow2$ process (as explained in section \ref{subsec:Generalized-Parton-Distribution}) which should strongly decrease with the increasing $Q$ \citep{Mekhfi1988,artru1}.
 Moreover, when $Q_{1}\approx Q_{2}\approx Q$, there is always a region at $k\sim Q$ for which the suppression factor $\overline{S}\left(k^{2},Q_{1}^{2}\right)\overline{S}\left(k^{2},Q_{2}^{2}\right)$ is not significant, even when $Q$ is very large.